Insurance is Key to Protecting Your Board Members

 Board member burnout isn’t new, but recent events also have members concerned about their potential liability, only compounding the effect on board retention.

-“It’s just been a really tough time for boards, and it already wasn’t a glorified position,” says Jennifer Horan, a shareholder in the Naples, Fla., office of Becker & Poliakoff.
+“It’s just been a really tough time for boards, and it already wasn’t a glorified position,” says Jennifer Biletnikoff, a shareholder in the Naples, Fla., office of Becker & Poliakoff.
 “I have boards contact me all the time about ‘what if we can’t get people who will serve?’”